-Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (e.g. React).
+Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 Learn more.

-From the AEM Mobile Dashboard locate the Manage Cloud Services and click the + button.
+From the AEM Mobile Dashboard, locate the Manage Cloud Services and click the + button.

-From the Add Cloud Service wizard select the “Adobe Target” cloud service card and click Next.
+From the Add Cloud Service wizard, select the “Adobe Target” cloud service card and click Next.

 The cloud service that gets created is automatically associated with the mobile application via the wizard.
 The cq:cloudserviceconfigs property value gets set on the jcr:content node of the apps group node.
-For the hybrid app sample it gets set on /content/mobileapps/hybrid-reference-app/jcr:content with the value pointing to the automatically generated framework node located at /etc/cloudservices/testandtarget/adobe-target—aem-apps/framework.
+For the hybrid app sample it gets set on /content/mobileapps/hybrid-reference-app/jcr:content with the value pointing to the automatically generated framework node is at /etc/cloudservices/testandtarget/adobe-target—aem-apps/framework.
 The framework node has two properties set by default, gender and age.
 The framework is only used by AEM previewing and does not have any impact on the device.

-To login to the AMS services visit https://mobilemarketing.adobe.com, select the mobile application and click the settings.
+To log in to the AMS services visit https://mobilemarketing.adobe.com, select the mobile application, and click the settings.
 Locate the SDK Target Options field and place the client code into the field and click Save.

 Now that the client code has been associated with the mobile application, when the AMS cloud service is configured via the Adobe Mobile Dashboard the settings for the service settings will be delivered via the ADBMobileConfig.json file.

 Now that AMS has been configured, it’s time to associate the mobile application in the Adobe Mobile Dashboard.
-From the AEM Mobile Dashboard locate the Manage Cloud Services and click the + button.
+From the AEM Mobile Dashboard, locate the Manage Cloud Services and click the + button.

 Select the Adobe Mobile Services card and click Next.

-For the Hybrid Reference Application there are two mobileappoffers handlers one for the dev and one for productions.
+For the Hybrid Reference Application, there are two mobileappoffers handlers one for the dev and one for productions.

 The mobileappoffers handler is configured differently for publish and dev setups.
 For publish setups there is a property called renderMode with a value of publish set on the cq:ContentSyncConfig node.
-The mobileappoffers handler references the renderMode and, if set to publish, will modify the mbox id that gets created.
+The mobileappoffers handler references the renderMode and, if set to publish, edits the mbox id that gets created.
 By default, mboxes that are created by AEM have an --author value appended to the mbox id.
 This identifies that the activity has not been published and should use the unpublished campaign for offer resolutions.